centiservice/mats3_site/_docs/C-patterns-01-work-queues.md

 All this said: There are very good arguments for batching.
 This one-by-one logic will obviously result in very many "singular" accesses to databases and other external resources, from all the processing stages in the flow.
-Instead, you could send all 10k in one message - where you've coded all downstream stages to also handled multiple at the same time.
+Instead, you could send all 10k jobs in one message - where you've coded all downstream stages to also handle multiple jobs at the same time.

 Batching is smart if all jobs will be handled exactly the same (i.e. report generation where you make the exact same document for all customers), and less compelling if there are twists and forks in the process - one job would take this